margaretleedees2/margaretleedees2.github.io/source/_posts/2013-10-20-inheritance-and-mixins.markdown

 	end

-The Rose class and Algae class are "Child" classes that inherit (denoted by <) all characteristics of the "Parent" class Plant.
-But they have further specificity:
+The Rose class and Algae class are "Child" classes that inherit (denoted by `<`) all characteristics of the "Parent" class Plant.
+This makes it easy to ascribe further specificity:

 	class Plant
 		def live